-Vibration plate exercises feel good and produce positive results, including in older adults.
+Vibration plate exercises feel good and produce positive results in older adults.

 What follows is a highly enjoyable, complete vibration-training workout.

-Be sure to watch the video lower within this article to see how each of the vibration plate exercises appear when performed correctly:
+Be sure to watch the video lower within this article to see how each of the vibration plate exercises appears when performed correctly:

 - For beginners, these vibration plate exercises are an effective workout in and of themselves.

 - For advanced athletes, this collection of vibration plate exercises makes an outstanding warm-up to prepare for heavier lifts.

 The vibrating plate is a platform you stand upon that sends vibrations – via specialized motors underneath – throughout your entire body.

 These vibrations are therapeutic when postures, movements, or stretches are performed on the platform.